mystoragebox/Folder_Structure/Images_folder.md

 * `<Root>\EDITED IMAGES\<Year>\<Device>\<Filename>-<Description>.<ext>`

-Notice how the device folders don't have the month.
+Notice how the device folders don't have the month, instead it has the device and family member if needed.
 Another example is outlined below with the root folders shown.

 * `C:\IMAGES\2018\09-Canon M3\IMG_9223-Botanic_Gardens.cr2`
 * `C:\IMAGES EDITED\2018\Canon M3\IMG_9223-Botanic_Gardens.jpg`

+Of course you can keep the same file structure in both the raw and edited folders but in my experience you would have 100's and possibly 1000's more images in the raw folder, it's just not needed.